georgreichert/Monster-Trading-Card-Game/README.md

 course, all new RouteCommands are based on ProtectedRouteCommand.
 * RouteParser was extended to be able to parse an arbitrary number of url-parameters in the form of ?param1=value1&param2=value2&...
+* Export of database schema can be found in root directory

 ## Lessons learned
 * Named capturing groups in regexes and how they are used